slrAU/StoryOP/README.md

 4. Compose stories inside ordinary `[Test]` methods using the fluent chain, ending every chain with `.Execute`.

-5. See the use-case examples in `StoryOP.BankAccount.Tests.pas` unit if you want to see how this all works... but seriously, flick through the manual if you want to know more, or send me a .
+5. See the use-case examples in `StoryOP.BankAccount.Tests.pas` unit if you want to see how this all works... but seriously, flick through the manual if you want to know more, or send me a message via the discussions page.